integreat-io/integreat/README.md

 use the same authenticator, but with different options, and you would set this up with a different service authentication definition.

+Authentication for outgoing actions are done when sending the action.
+When authenticated, an auth object is retrieved with the auth-as method specified on the transporter (e.g. `asHttpHeaders` for the http transporter), or on the `overrideAuthAsMethod` in [auth options](#service-authentication) if set.
+The auth object is passed to the transporter on the action `meta.auth` prop.
+It is applied just before sending it, though, so it will be available to service middleware, but not to the mutation pipeline.
+This is done to expose credentials in as few places as possible.
+If you however _want_ to have the auth object in mutations, set `authInData` to `true` on the service or endpoint options, and authentication will be done in the `preflightAction` step instead, making it available on `meta.auth` throughout the entire mutation pipeline.

+For incoming actions, authentication is done when a listening action calls the `authenticate()` callback.
+The `validate()` method on the authenticator is used here, which will provide the transporter with an authorized ident.

 Available authenticators:

 - `http`: Supports http native authentications, like `Basic` and `Bearer`.
 It's